swayamswroopojha/SRam/README.md

-6T-SRam:
+6T-SRAM:

 Here two cross-coupled inverter connected with two access transistor.

 The two access transistor we take nmos.so that overall size should be less.

+The two access transistor is connected to precharge circuit.

+when we read the data then the access transistor is ON.so that one node of precharge circuit connected to ground.

+And another node is connected to vdd.by which we read the data.

 ![6t sram](https://github.com/swayamswroopojha/SRam/assets/130309091/ac92d55f-e6a1-4757-b0ab-fa48dc483ba4)